popshuv/Email-Validation/README.md

 # Email-Validation
-Connect to ZeroBounce API using Powershell to validate emails
+Connect to ZeroBounce API using Powershell to validate emails from a CSV file.
+Intended use for Microsoft environments.